 All players are not created the same.
 Every individual has their own constraints which affect their potential playing style, not limited to but including factors like height, wingspan, quickness, explosiveness and more.
 This means we cannot simply work through a curriculum or a checklist of moves where every player is taught and expected to use the same moves.
 Players do not all need to be great at every move or skill in the game, and nor should they be expected to.
 As coaches, we have to look at the person first: what is it they need the most and how can they be the most effective?

 Why is the principle of individuality important to understand as a trainer and coach?
 Simply, your player’s time is valuable.
-Their training should provide them the most benefit and optimize their performance.
+Their basketball skills training should provide them the most benefit and optimize their performance.
 A training regimen should reflect a player’s needs and objectives.